-Overall, our findings support the conclusion that ICOS generally realises their mission: on three of the five parts of its strategic objectives ICOS is already able to realise to larger extent, namely in producing standardised high-precision long-term observational data, in stimulating scientific studies and modelling efforts and providing platform for data analysis and synthesis, and in being a European pillar of a global greenhouse gas (GHG) observation system.
-On two out of five parts, communicating science-based knowledge towards society and contributing timely information relevant to the GHG policy and decision-making, and promoting technical developments, realisation of its mission is still under development, and already achieved to some extent.
+Overall, our findings support the conclusion that ICOS generally realises their mission: on three of the five parts of its strategic objectives ICOS is already able to realize to larger extent, namely in producing standardized high-precision long-term observational data, in stimulating scientific studies and modelling efforts and providing platform for data analysis and synthesis, and in being a European pillar of a global GHG observation system.
+On two out of five parts, communicating science-based knowledge towards society and contributing timely information relevant to the GHG policy and decision-making, and promoting technical developments, realization of its mission is still under development, and already achieved to some extent.

-Producing standardised high-precision long-term observational data
+Producing standardized high-precision long-term observational data